svewap/nnrestapi/Documentation/Localization/Index.rst

    a battalion of "hidden" headers.
 This can be: The format you would like to receive the answer in (JSON, HTML or XML?) and of course the language you want (en-US? de-DE? klingon-Klingon?)

-   The header commonly used the tell the server "I want a certain language" is the ``Accept-Language`` header.
+   The header commonly used to tell the server "I want a certain language" is the ``Accept-Language`` header.
    To make it clear in an example: When using the language-header you will physically **always** be sending a request to the same URI: